PostHog/posthog.com/contents/blog/the-posthog-array-1-42-0.md

 ### New: Share recordings more easily

-User recordings are a great for finding ways to improve your product, but when you find something interesting what's the first thing you do?
-Probably share it with your team.

-So, we've improved the options for sharing specific recordings.
+When you find an interesting session recording, you probably want to share it with your team.
+So, we've improved sharing options to make it easier.
 You can now share specific recordings easily, and even send teammates to an exact time in any recording!

 ### New: